What is menopause?

 - Choose a heart-healthy diet that is low in saturated fat.
-It should include plenty of fish, fruits, vegetables, beans, and high-fiber grains and breads.
+It should include plenty of fruits, vegetables, beans, and high-fiber grains and breads.
 Be sure you get enough calcium and vitamin D to help your bones stay strong.
 Low-fat or nonfat dairy products are a great source of calcium.

 - Get regular exercise.
 Exercise can help you manage your weight, keep your heart and bones strong, and lift your mood.

 - Limit caffeine, alcohol, and stress.
 These things may make symptoms worse.
 Limiting them may help you sleep better.

 - If you smoke, stop.
 Quitting smoking can reduce hot flashes and long-term health risks.

 If your symptoms bother you, talk with your doctor.
 You may want to try prescription medicines, such as: